michaelonyedika/catfish-barbeque/README.md

 # Catfish Barbeque

-I built a BBQ ordering website 🍖 using React.js, with cool animations from Framer Motion 🎨🚀!
+I built a Barbeque ordering website 🍖 using React.js, with cool animations from Framer Motion 🎨🚀!